What is rubella?

 How does rubella spread?

 Rubella can spread to others through coughing and sneezing.
+It can also spread through direct contact with an infected person’s nasal or throat secretions.
 While rubella is no longer common in the United States, it can still be introduced by travelers returning from countries where the disease is still present.

-A person with rubella is contagious up to one week before the onset of the rash and can be contagious for seven days after the rash appears.
+A person with rubella is contagious for up to one week before the onset of the rash and for seven days after the rash appears.
 Even those who do not show symptoms can still spread the virus.

 If you are pregnant and contract rubella, you can pass the virus to your developing baby, which can result in serious complications.